-Plan Sponsors and Group Insurance Contract Holders
+SECTION 1: Plan Sponsors and Group Insurance Contract Holders

-This privacy notice is for individuals who apply for or obtain our products and services under an employee benefit plan, or group insurance or annuity contract.
+This privacy notice is for individuals who apply for or obtain our products and services under an employee benefit plan, group insurance or annuity contract, as an executive benefit, or as otherwise made available at your work or through an association to which you belong.
 In this notice, "you" refers to these individuals.

-Protecting Your Information
+SECTION 2: Protecting Your Information